Coming Home in the Dark: Plot

-Alan briefly escapes when they stop to replace the tire Alan pressed a nail into, and reaches a car with a group of teenagers, however Mandrake finds them and convinces them to force Alan out of the car, before murdering them all but one, who manages to escape.
+Alan briefly escapes when they stop to replace the tire Alan pressed a nail into, and reaches a car with a group of teenagers.
+However, Mandrake finds them and convinces them to force Alan out of the car, before murdering all but one, who manages to escape when Mandrake runs out of ammo.
 With Alan recaptured, they finally reach an old boarding school, presumably where Mandrake and/or Tubs grew up.

 Walking through the now-abandoned building, Alan admits that he was not just a coward, but also privately believed that the boy with the tattoo deserved his punishment.
 Believing Mandrake to be that boy, he apologizes for not stepping in.
 Mandrake reveals that the boy wasn't him.
 He then shoots Alan in the chest and taunts him, but Alan hits him with a rock and bludgeons him.
 Mandrake survives, though wounded and disoriented, and tries but fails to kill Alan.
-Tubs, who Alan had talked to a few times implying that he only does what Mandrake tells him to, likening that behaviour to still being in a boarding school, arrives and kills Mandrake with the rifle.
+Tubs, who Alan had talked to a few times, implying that he only does what Mandrake tells him to, likening that behaviour to still being in a boarding school, arrives and kills Mandrake with the rifle.
 He leaves the heavily wounded Alan, telling him "I hate this place", which is also carved into a stone behind Alan.
-Flashbacks had revealed that that carving was made by a traumatised boy growing up at that boarding school; whether or not that boy had actually been the tortured one is not explicitly shown.
+Flashbacks reveal that the carving was made by a traumatised boy growing up at that boarding school; whether or not that boy had actually been the tortured one is not explicitly shown.
 Tubs goes to an undisclosed location and looks out at the rising sun, silently crying.